Content

 • Engaging in risky and unsafe behaviors like reckless driving or spending too much money.

 On top of that, suddenly stopping ADHD medication can come with its own set of withdrawal symptoms, including depression, irritability, and insomnia.
-Most people who take these medications as instructed don’t go through withdrawal, but there is a risk.
+Most people who stop these medications gradually as instructed don’t go through withdrawal, but there is a risk.

 How Can People With ADHD Get Their Prescriptions?

-If you think you have ADHD, there are three main steps to getting medication:
+If you think you have ADHD, there are three main steps to obtaining medication:

 1. Getting assessed and diagnosed